thiagocapuano/waves-documentation/en/waves-node/upgrading.md

 # Prerequisites

 1. First of all, you need to check the [latest Waves Release.](https://github.com/wavesplatform/Waves/releases) and choose the latest Mainnet release.
-2. Second, identify your current version, which is logged in **/var/log/waves/waves.log** upon the node start or can be checked:
+2. Second, identify your current version, which is logged in **/var/log/waves/waves.log** upon the node start or can be checked:<br>
   * If you are using **DEB**  package, then execute:
 ```
 # dpkg -l waves